Skip to main content

 UMS as a Certificate Authority (CA) Proxy

-With the CA Proxy feature, you can use the IGEL Universal Management Suite (UMS) to enroll endpoint device certificates from an external PKI via the EST protocol.
+With the CA Proxy feature, you can use the IGEL Universal Management Suite (UMS) to enroll endpoint devices known to the UMS into an external PKI via the EST protocol.

 Briefly, the process is as follows:

 As a precondition, a certificate profile has been defined in your PKI.
 The trust material for establishing an mTLS connection to the PKI has been configured in the UMS.
 When the endpoint device is configured to use the UMS as a Registration Authority / CA proxy, it sends a Certificate Signing Request (CSR) to the UMS.
 The UMS forwards this CSR to the PKI using the EST protocol.
 The PKI returns the signed certificate to the UMS.
-The UMS then sends the complete CA certificate chain to the device.
+The UMS sends the issued certificate with the complete CA certificate chain of the issuer to the device.

-This feature has been tested with EJBCA using the following configuration:
+This feature has been tested with EJBCA Enterprise with the EST alias set to “RA mode”.

 Supported Encryption Algorithms for the Device Certificates